rekalogika/rekapager/README.md

 After the AI craze, there is a surge of web crawlers that are looking for contents for AI training.
-Unlike traditional search engine crawlers, these new crawlers tend to be much dumber and much less respectful.
+Unlike traditional search engine crawlers, these new crawlers are often less sophisticated and less respectful.
 Some would foolishly traverse thousands of paginated contents with a sub-second delay, causing a denial of service to the server.
 If your application is public and uses pagination, this library can help to prevent this problem.